agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_mathematical.md

 The developers of **@projectname** take numerical precisions very seriously, so all of these functions are extremely accurate despite being highly optimized.

-The standard way to calculate the sine or cosine of a vector of data is to to loop over the data and calculate the sine and cosine of each element:
+The standard way to calculate the sine or cosine of a vector of data is to loop over the data and calculate the sine and cosine of each element:

 @snippet mathematical.cpp mathematical-scalar